forestgrape/coronavirus/index.md

 [in rework]
 Covid-19 can be serious in the short-term and such serious infections can sometimes damage organs.
 For less virulent Covid-19, *no* serious long-term effects are known yet, but experiences and research are limited and so whether such effects can occur is *unknown*.
 Though long-term adverse effects are possible too for other viruses causing subtle infections e.g. common colds. *Awareness* for viruses and *knowledge* what they do and how they can harm or help is important.
 No reason to be afraid or panic however, unlike viruses we've got a mind, better communication and a superb body police called immune system.
 The immune system is crucial since completely avoiding viruses is _not_ possible.
 Viruses can be harmful, but mostly the immune system handles them and they even can support us evolving.

-> Regarding effects: short-term and long-term, adverse and beneficial, unwanted and wanted effects are known and even proven for many things, so its about setting priorities.
+> Regarding effects: short-term and long-term, adverse and beneficial, unwanted and wanted effects are known and even proven for many things and behaviors, so its about setting priorities.
 Ideally we all - if we want - are capable to take own educated decisions on priorities or at least can be contributing to decisions.

 > Trying to contribute to knowledge and explain knowledge on coronaviruses is a major motivation for this page.

-Time to act mindfully, carefully and circumspectly.
-Let's work together in an open, fair and honest way.
+Time to act mindfully, carefully and circumspectly & work together in an open, fair and honest way.

 ### Sars-CoV-2 transmission